Read More About Dishonest Roofers

 - The consumer should call the roofing company and ask to speak to the owner or manager and nicely tell them they have changed their minds and would like to cancel the deal without paying a cancellation fee.
 If the company agrees, put it in writing and the homeowner is out of the deal.

-- If the contractor refuses to cancel the deal, the homeowner should advise the contractor that they are going to hire an independent roof inspector to inspect each and every detail of the roofing job.
-The homeowner should advise the contractor that they are going to be looking for perfection.
+- If the contractor refuses to cancel the deal, the homeowner should advise the contractor that they are going to hire an independent roof inspector.
+This inspector will inspect each and every detail of the roofing job.
+Then advise the contractor that they are going to be looking for perfection.
 Anything done wrong will be redone, and the contractor will have the independent inspector’s fee taken out of their pay.

 - Finally, the homeowner should advise the contractor that after a very long and painful process to get every single detail right, the homeowner will take forever to pay.